kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

 3. Create a Project Directory
 - Example: myproject/

-4. Create a virtual environment
+4. Create a virtual environment(optional)

 A virtual environment isolates all project-specific packages
-- python- m venv .venv - this will create a folder called .venve in the project directory
+- python- m venv .venv - this will create a folder called .venv in the project directory

 5. Activate the virtual environment
    - macOs/Linux( source .venv/bin/activate